wasicsop/ElectronicObserver_ES/README.md

 * Records (keep records of drops, constructions, and developments)
 * Window Capture (capture external windows into the program)

-None of these functions interfere with Kancolle's normal, legal operation.
+None of these functions interfere with KanColle normal, legal operation.

-### Download
----

-Please see the latest download information at the releases page on GitHub.
-That can be found [here](https://github.com/RyuuKitsune/ElectronicObserver/Releases).

-### For Developers
----
+## Downloads

+The latest version of Electronic Observer is available at the [**Releases**](https://github.com/silfumus/ElectronicObserver/releases/latest) page.

+## Documentations

 The Kancolle API is documented (in Japanese only) at the original project's [Other/Information/](https://github.com/andanteyk/ElectronicObserver/tree/develop/ElectronicObserver/Other/Information).
  Use as you wish, but no guarantee of accuracy is made.

-Please be careful of the exceution directory.
-The Assets.zip file must exist in the running directory of the program.

-This project is licensed under the MIT License, for more information, see [here.](https://github.com/RyuuKitsune/ElectronicObserver/blob/master/LICENSE)

-### Libraries Used
+## Libraries
----

 * [DynamicJson](http://dynamicjson.codeplex.com/) (JSON read/write) - [Ms-PL](https://github.com/andanteyk/ElectronicObserver/blob/master/Licenses/Ms-PL.txt)
 * [DockPanel Suite](http://dockpanelsuite.com/) (Window layout) - [MIT License](https://github.com/andanteyk/ElectronicObserver/blob/master/Licenses/DockPanelSuite.txt)